scottcolfer/scottcolfer.github.io/_posts/2021-08-16-types-of-product-manager.md

 ![Type of Product Manager Quadrant Diagram by Scott Colfer](/assets/product_quadrant.jpg)

 The diagram’s got two axes.

-Axis 1: Product Owner → Product Manager
+# Axis 1: Product Owner → Product Manager

-Product Owner is someone who leads their team’s tactics for building something.This version of the role might focus on outputs (e.g. software features).
-At its simplest, we’re playing the Product Owner role as described in the Scrum Guide.
+**Product Owner** is someone who leads their team’s tactics for building something.This version of the role might focus on outputs (e.g. software features).
+At its simplest, we’re playing the [Product Owner role](https://scrumguides.org/scrum-guide.html#product-owner) as described in the Scrum Guide.

-Product Manager is someone who leads their product’s strategy for improving value.
+**Product Manager** is someone who leads their product’s strategy for improving value.
 This version of the role focuses on outcomes (e.g. benefits for their users and their organisation).
-At its simplest, we’re playing the Product Manager role described in the UK Government’s Digital, Data, and Technology Capability Framework.
+At its simplest, we’re playing the [Product Manager role](https://www.gov.uk/guidance/product-manager) described in the UK Government’s Digital, Data, and Technology Capability Framework.

+# Spectrum 2: Jack of All Trades → Specialist

+**Jack of all Trades** is someone who provides many perspectives within their team.
+This version of the role may do some research, some design, and some of the technical tasks.
+They may be responsible for sales, marketing, or support.
+At its simplest, we’re doing most of the work with occasional support.

+**A specialist** is someone in a multidisciplinary team.
+This version of the role is not covering gaps in the team.
+They have time to be product management-y.
+At its simplest, we’re understanding the specialist perspectives of others and looking for value in the sweet spot where they align.